eadmund/cypherback/README.md

 ## Keys

-There are five keys in use: a 256-bit metadata encryption key; a 384-bit metadata authentication key; a 384-bit chunk master key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
+There are six keys in use: a 384-bit metadata storage key, a 256-bit metadata encryption key; a 384-bit metadata authentication key; a 384-bit chunk master key; a 384-bit chunk authentication key; and a 384-bit chunk storage key.
-There is also a 64-bit metadata nonce.

 ## Secrets